applicaster/developer.applicaster.com/book/Families/Android/intelligent-code-completion.md

 ### Notes:

-Please bare in mind whenever you change Family Entity you should've update family_schema.xsd file as well.
+Please bear in mind whenever you change Family Entity you should’ve to update family_schema.xsd file as well.